bhavya-dang/FormulaMind/README.md

 ![FormulaMind1](./public/scrnsht1.png)
 ![FormulaMind2](./public/scrnsht2.png)

+> _This app is still under development and a lot of features are yet to be fully functional._

 ## Access Control

 As I am using my own API keys, I have added access control to the app to prevent misuse.
 You can set your own access key using the `NEXT_PUBLIC_ACCESS_KEY` environment variable.